-You’ll be in charge of making sure patients are comfortable and at ease throughout the treatment.
-Not to mention helping families understand and adapt to any changes that a patient’s stay in the hospital brings.
+As a Nurse, you’ll be in charge of making sure patients are comfortable and at ease throughout the treatment.
+Not to mention helping families understand and adapt to any changes that a patient’s stay in the hospital may bring.

-The NHS are currently seeking to fill over 40,000 nursing vacancies, so there’s ample opportunity for employment in newly qualified Nurse jobs across the UK.
+The National Health Service (NHS) is currently seeking to fill over 40,000 nursing vacancies, so there’s ample opportunity for employment in newly qualified Nurse jobs across the UK.

-And within nursing there is also the opportunity to specialise in broad range of areas.
-You could go into mental health nursing, supporting the community and becoming a nurse practitioner to name but a few.
+Within nursing, there is also the opportunity to specialise in a broad range of areas.
+As a Nurse specialist, you could go into mental health nursing, support the community as a Community Nurse, or become a Nurse Practitioner, to name but a few.

-So, if you’re considering a career as a nurse, now would be an ideal time to start.
+So, if you’re considering a career as a Nurse, now would be an ideal time to start your Nurse training.

-Whatever your current situation and academic experience may be you can still realise your ambitions and assume the role of a Nurse.
-If you have the determination to succeed, then just follow the route that’s right for you.
+Whatever your current situation and academic experience may be, you can still realise your ambitions and assume the role of a Nurse.
+If you have the determination to succeed, then just follow the route into nursing that’s right for you.

 Read on to find out what options you have when choosing a course to get into nursing.

-Nursing apprenticeships are also a possible route into nursing.
-You’ll learn on the job training whilst also having to study towards a qualification.
+Nursing apprenticeships are also a possible route into a nursing career.
+You’ll learn during on the job training whilst also having to study towards a qualification.
 This is a great option if you prefer hands-on education, although, it can be tough finding an employer to take you on.

-Most of them will require GCSE English, maths and preferably biology as well.
-It’s a standard requirement for most universities to ask for maths and English GCSEs grade C/4 or above.
+Most university nursing courses will require GCSE English, Maths and preferably Biology as well.
+It’s a standard requirement for most universities to ask for Maths and English GCSEs grade C/4 or above.
 This is to prove you have the literary and numerical capabilities to work at a high standard of learning.

 Assuming you have GCSEs then you’ll still need to carry on with your education before applying for nursing courses at university.
 The good news is there are a few options in further education that can get you into a nursing degree programme.

-A Levels are the most common route into university for UK students.
-With most universities asking for 2 (preferably 3) A Levels to apply for their courses.
+A-levels are the most common route into university for UK students, with most universities asking for 2 (preferably 3) A Levels to apply for their courses.
 In terms of university nursing courses, most universities will expect one of your A Levels to be in Biology, with the second (and third) in a subject relevant to nursing.

-However, it can be time consuming to get all the relevant qualifications you need for your nursing degree this way.
+However, it can be time-consuming to get all the relevant qualifications you need for your nursing degree this way.
 It would take you 2 years of full-time study at a physical college to get three A Levels.

 An Access to Higher Education Diploma (Nursing), or an Access to nursing course as it is otherwise known, is a great alternative to traditional pre-nursing college courses.
-It’s a level 3 qualification so equivalent to A Level study.
+It’s a Level 3 qualification so is the equivalent of A Level study.

 The course is fully accredited and will cover everything you need to know ahead of your undergraduate studies including: